-Council has prepared a draft Code of Meeting Practice in accordance with the Local Government Act requirements, including all mandatory provisions and some non-mandatory, including those provisions previously adopted in Councils current Code of Meeting Practice.
+Council prepared a draft Code of Meeting Practice in accordance with the Local Government Act requirements, including all mandatory provisions and some non-mandatory.
+The draft was endorsed by the Board at the April Council meeting and publicly exhibited in line with the mandated requirements.